Individual and Time Effects in Nonlinear Panel Models with Large N, T: Introduction

-The large-$T$ panel literature on models with individual and time effects is sparse.
-Regarding linear regression models, there is a literature on interactive fixed effects that includes some of the papers mentioned above (e.g. Pesaran~\cite*{Pesaran2006}, Bai~\cite*{Bai:2009p3321}, Moon and Weidner~\cite*{MoonWeidner2013a,MoonWeidner2013b}).
-Furthermore, Hahn and Moon \cite*{HahnMoon2006} considered bias corrected fixed effects estimators in panel linear autoregressive models with additive individual and time effects.
-Regarding non-linear models, there is independent and contemporaneous work by Charbonneau \cite*{Charbonneau2011}, which extended the conditional fixed effects estimators to logit and Poisson models with exogenous regressors and additively separable individual and time effects.
+The large-$T$ panel literature on models with both individual and time effects is sparse.
+Pesaran~\cite*{Pesaran2006}, Bai~\cite*{Bai:2009p3321}, and Moon and Weidner~\cite*{MoonWeidner2015a,MoonWeidner2015b} study linear regression models with interactive individual and time fixed effects.
+The fixed effects estimators in these models also have asymptotic bias of order $1/T + 1/N$, but the methods used to derive this bias rely on linearity and therefore cannot be applied to the nonlinear models that we consider.
+Hahn and Moon \cite*{HahnMoon2006} consider bias corrected fixed effects estimators in panel linear autoregressive models with additive individual and time effects.
+Regarding non-linear models, there is independent and contemporaneous work by Charbonneau~\cite*{Charbonneau2011,Charbonneau2014}, which extends the conditional fixed effects estimators to logit and Poisson models with individual and time effects.
 She differences out the individual and time effects by conditioning on sufficient statistics.
 The conditional approach completely eliminates the asymptotic bias coming from the estimation of the incidental parameters, but it does not permit estimation of average partial effects and has not been developed for models with predetermined regressors.
 We instead consider estimators of model parameters and average partial effects in nonlinear models with predetermined regressors.
 The two approaches can therefore be considered as complementary.
-Chernozhukov, Fern{\'a}ndez-Val, Hahn and Newey \cite*{CFHN13} analyzed semiparametric multinomial choice panel models under asymptotic sequences where $T$ is fixed.
-They showed that the parameters and average partial effects are only partially identified in models with discrete regressors, but the identification sets shrink very quickly to a point with $T$.
-We consider general semiparametric models with discrete and continuous covariates under large-$T$.

-The rest of the paper is organized as follows.
+\paragraph{Outline of the paper.} The rest of the paper is organized as follows.
 Section \ref{sec:model} introduces the model and fixed effects estimators.
 Section \ref{sec:bc} describes the bias corrections to deal with the incidental parameters problem and illustrates how the bias corrections work through an example.
 Section \ref{sec:app_panel} provides the asymptotic theory.
 Section \ref{sec: MC} presents Monte Carlo results.
-The Appendix collects the proofs of the main results, and the online supplement to the paper contains additional technical derivations, numerical examples, and an empirical application \cite{Supp2015}.
+The Appendix collects the proofs of the main results, and an online supplement to the paper contains additional technical derivations, numerical examples, and an empirical application \cite{Supp2015}.